realspinner/EmYModem/README.md

  * In this example assumed that "filesys" object provides access to a previously opened file
  * and "console" object gives the way to report messages to user's terminal.
  */

+// Initiate the transmission
 FileSendStatus_t fsend = emYSend.start(filename, filesys.getFileSize());

 size_t sent = 0;
-if (fsend == FSS_ACTIVE) {
+// If receiver has confirmed the reception of file if (fsend == FSS_ACTIVE) {
-  while (fsend == FSS_ACTIVE) {
+  // While the transmission is going on while (fsend == FSS_ACTIVE) {
+    // Read bytes from file
     size_t bytes = filesys.readData(dataReadBuffer, EMYMODEM_MAX_XFER_BLOCK_SIZE, sent);

-    if (bytes == 0) {
+    // If no more bytes were read, stop. if (bytes == 0) {
       break;
     }

-    fsend = emYSend.send(dataReadBuffer, bytes);
+    // Send the read bytes to receiver fsend = emYSend.send(dataReadBuffer, bytes);
     sent += bytes;
   }
 }

-if (fsend != FSS_ABORTED) {
+// Check the result of last send operation if (fsend != FSS_ABORTED) {
-  fsend = emYSend.finish();
+  // If the transmission wasn't aborted, try to gracefully finish it. fsend = emYSend.finish();
 } else {
-  fsend = emYSend.abort();
+  // Perform abort of transmission fsend = emYSend.abort();
 }

+// Close the file
 filesys.closeFile();

+// Report the results to user
 if (fsend == FSS_ABORTED) {
   console.sendReplyLn("!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!");
   console.sendReplyLn("ERROR: transmission aborted.\r\n");